 There are so many types of insecticides on the market that it is good to take a moment and encourage you to find out what your active ingredients are before you spray it all over your home.
 The active ingredient is always listed on the bottle, and right near that should be a warning label that will give you some idea of what not to spray it on.
 Usually spraying it in moist areas like eyes and mouths are not advised.
 You may also want to ask the sales clerk to provide you with the MSDS (material safety data sheet).
 This sheet of legally required information is the quickest way to find out if this particular pesticide will harm you, your kids, or your neighbor’s dog.
-If you are truly concerned about spraying deadly toxins into the air, check out the hippie cures to the right.
+If you are truly concerned about spraying deadly toxins into the air, check out the section below.

 Natural Box Elder Bug Killers